manjhi/manjhi/README.md

 - I'm a **Mobile App Developer** | **Programmer**
 - About me : **I'm Android Developer and a longtime interested in the newest technologies and trends.
 I have good knowlegde about Android Development, Kotlin, Java,   Jetpack Componets, Depenency Injection etc.**
 - Currently **Working as an Android Developer**
-- Willing to contribute more and more in **Android and React Native Related Porjects**
+- Willing to contribute more and more in **Android and React Native Related Projects**

 ### Development Skills